The Joy of Disillusionment

 To those of us who were suckled and steeped in religion, the prospect of losing belief in deity is ominous, if not terrifying.
 Anyone who “loses their faith”, is viewed with pity - a sad, lonely, disillusioned figure - a figure to be consoled, corrected, or avoided.
 When the balloon of belief finally burst for me, I was depressed and upset.
 I grieved for the loss of God and Heaven, and I felt betrayed by the society that instilled these beliefs in me and by my own self for being less critical than I should have been for so many years.

 For those of us who have come out of a religious life to the acceptance of disbelief and of a rational world view, the word disillusionment is uniquely appropriate, but in a new and positive way.
 In fact, it is the perfect term for us.
+When we dissect this word, the root is, of course, “illusion”.
+To be “dis-illusioned”, therefore, is to not be deceived by the illusion.
+Finally, it is to reject the illusion in favor of what is real.

 As I began to live this new life, I realized that it is richer and more satisfying than the life I had been living.
 My disillusionment has caused me to go through a process of emptiness, followed by reassessment and refocus, and finally, newfound health and joy in my present life.